abdallahalhyari/currency_converter_app/README.md

 I have used **flutter_spinkit** and **sqflite** are consider the most popular libraries from flutter both of them have best higher liked and score

-**The state management and the pattern design :**
+**The state management and the pattern design :**<br />
- -why bloc ??
+**why bloc ??**<br />
-  Separation of Concerns: By separating the business logic from the UI, the code becomes more organized and easier to manage.
+  -Separation of Concerns: By separating the business logic from the UI, the code becomes more organized and easier to manage.<br />
-  Reusability: BLoC components can be reused across different parts of the application.
+  -Reusability: BLoC components can be reused across different parts of the application.<br />
-  Testability: Since the business logic is separated, it can be easily tested without depending on the UI.
+  -Testability: Since the business logic is separated, it can be easily tested without depending on the UI.<br />
- -why bloc pattern ??
+ **why bloc pattern ??**<br />
-  The BLoC pattern is a powerful approach to managing state in Flutter applications.
-By separating business logic from the UI, it promotes a cleaner and more maintainable codebase.
-Implementing the BLoC pattern involves creating streams and sinks to handle data flow, making the application more responsive and easy to test.
-As you build more complex applications, adopting the BLoC pattern can significantly improve your code's structure and maintainability.
+  -The BLoC pattern is a powerful approach to managing state in Flutter applications.
+By separating business logic from the UI, it promotes a cleaner and more maintainable codebase. <br/>
+  -Implementing the BLoC pattern involves creating streams and sinks to handle data flow. <br/>
+  -making the application more responsive and easy to test.
+As you build more complex applications.<br/> -adopting the BLoC pattern can significantly improve your code's structure and maintainability.<br/>

-**pre-build the app :**
+**pre-build the app :**<br/>
-  Set Up Your Development Environment
+  Set Up Your Development Environment<br/>
-    1.1 Install Flutter SDK
+    1- Install Flutter SDK<br/>
-  Go to the Flutter website.
+  Go to the Flutter website.<br/>
-  Follow the instructions for your operating system (Windows, macOS, or Linux).
+  Follow the instructions for your operating system (Windows, macOS, or Linux).<br/>
-   1.2 Set Up the PATH
+   2- Set Up the PATH<br/>
-      Extract the Flutter SDK to your desired location.
+      Extract the Flutter SDK to your desired location.<br/>
-      Add the Flutter bin directory to your system's PATH environment variable.
+      Add the Flutter bin directory to your system's PATH environment variable.<br/>
-   1.3 Install an Editor
+   3- Install an Editor<br/>
-      Install an IDE that supports Flutter, such as Visual Studio Code or Android Studio.
+      Install an IDE that supports Flutter, such as Visual Studio Code or Android Studio.<br/>
-   1.4 Install Flutter and Dart Plugins
+   4- Install Flutter and Dart Plugins <br/>
-  For Visual Studio Code:
+  For Visual Studio Code:<br/>
-   Go to Extensions and install the Flutter and Dart plugins.
+   Go to Extensions and install the Flutter and Dart plugins.<br/>
-  For Android Studio:
+  For Android Studio:<br/>
-   Go to Preferences > Plugins and install the Flutter and Dart plugins.
+   Go to Preferences > Plugins and install the Flutter and Dart plugins.<br/>

 after the you are ready to open the app and run.